 15. How do you decide which IF product is appropriate for each prospect?

 The process is simple.
 Our consultants are all trained in Invoice Finance and certain related products.
-They will spend a short period of time consulting with you on the phone to obtain all of the relevant information required for us to make an introduction to any relevant funders.
+They will spend a short period of time consulting with you on the phone to obtain all of the relevant information required for us to make an introduction to any relevant funder.
 The information you provide will dictate the relevant products / funder suitable for you.

 16. Why is it so important to select the right invoice finance provider?

 Invoice finance is not a ‘one size fits all’ product.
 Over time, funders have evolved different products, often to match the demands of different industries.
-One of our particular USPs is in constantly monitoring and assessing new products, and in matching those products (and by definition the lender) to the business need.
+One of our particular USPs is in constantly monitoring and assessing certain new products, and in matching those products (and by definition the funder) to the business need.

 17. Why do you normally refer two or three funders?